Poverty in the Philippines: Drivers of poverty reduction

 The main drivers between 2006 and 2015 were an increase in wage income and movement of employment out of agriculture, government transfers, and remittances from domestic and foreign sources, according to the World Bank publication, Making Growth Work for the Poor.
 Movement from agricultural jobs to lower-end industry jobs led to an increase in wages and accounted for 50 percent of the reduction in poverty.
 The majority of farm workers and fishers have remained poor, according to the Philippine Statistics Authority.

-Due to the Pantawid Pamilya, the government was able to use the social assistance, which resulted in the contribution of 25 percent reduction of poverty as well as influencing behavior change.
-Remittances from domestic and foreign sources accounted for 12 percent of the reduction in poverty.

 In addition, a factor in the decline of poverty is the growth of population.
 A 1.7 percent increase in population a year has resulted in a 3.8 percent increase in per capita GDP growth.
 An additional factor is an increase of school enrollment and a decrease in dropout rates.
 Despite a lack of distribution, the water, sanitation, and electricity of the Philippines have also improved.
 Other socioeconomic indicators, such as social safety nets and health insurance, have also been beneficial factors.
 In addition, drivers of reduction also include the influx of economic expansion that has grown the economy.

 Programs for the economic welfare of children and women will be subject to significant budget cuts under the Philippines government's proposed budget for 2024.However, challenges remain as income inequality and regional disparities continue to limit the full impact of poverty reduction efforts in the country.